 Given the continuing challenging grant settlements, representing a real terms reduction in core funding together with the impact of a rapidly growing population and greater demand for services, the Council has shifted to a Medium Term Financial Strategy.
 This complements the existing forward plans for HRA, Capital and Reserves.
 Delivery of savings plans, both within the MTFS and relating to previous slippage is key and this needs to be monitored closely.
-Values attached to proposals in the MTFS need to be reviewed further to ensure they sit correctly within a detailed delivery plan.
+Values attached to proposals in the MTFS are being reviewed further to ensure they sit correctly within a detailed delivery plan which can be reflected in the final 20/21 budget.
 It is important for the Council that the measures in the MTFS are fully developed (where necessary) at pace and also proceed to implementation at pace.